Trams in Sarajevo: System

-The route lies on the main boulevard of Sarajevo, which is named (from west to east) first Bulevar Meše Selimovića (formerly 6 Proleterske Brigade), from Vila Čengić then Zmaj od Bosne (formerly Vojvode Radomira Putnika).
+The route lies on the main boulevard of Sarajevo, which is named (from west to east) first Bulevar Meše Selimovića (formerly 6 Proleterske Brigade), from Čengić Vila then Zmaj od Bosne (formerly Vojvode Radomira Putnika).
 From the district Marijin Dvor it runs a loop in a counter-clockwise direction along the Miljacka river on the street called Obala Kulina bana (formerly: Obala Vojvode Stepe Stepanovića).
 It proceeds to the terminus Baščaršija.
 The route then turns back towards Marijin Dvor on the northern parallel road Maršala Tita.

-Six routes are presently in operation on the system, often only a specific section of the track.
-Only route 3 operates the entire length.
+Seven routes are presently in operation on the system, often only a specific section of the track.
+Only Route 3 operates the entire length.